 Herniated Disc Treatment with Opioids

-Stronger opioid pain medications can be helpful for some of your symptoms from a herniated disc.
+Stronger opioid pain medications can be a helpful herniated disc treatment for some of your symptoms from a herniated disc.
 However, they need to be used with care because there are risks associated with this class of drugs.

 When other medications have not been helpful, narcotics such as oxycodone or hydrocodone can be used safely and effectively for certain types of pain when prescribed by your doctor.